twogg-git/java-elk/README.md

 ```

 ## Filebeat Setup
-Calling logs from Java setup, then send it to logstash and enabling elasticsearch monitoring tagging.
+Logs from Java will be send to logstash the to elasticsearch indexing.
 [/elk-filebeat/filebeat.yml)](https://github.com/twogg-git/java-elk/blob/master/elk-filebeat/filebeat.yml)
 ```sh
 filebeat.inputs: